useless-bit/Open-Package-Deploy/README.md

 - Web-App is mobile friendly
 - Agent Auto-Update

 # Installation

 To get OPD up and running, follow the [Quickstart Guide](Documentation/Quickstart.md).
 There you will set up OPD, Keycloak and the required Databases using Docker and Docker Compose.

+Don't forget to check out the [Recommended Keycloak Settings](Documentation/Keycloak_recommended_settings.md)

+# User Guide

+If you want to learn more on how to use OPD, head over to the [User Guide](Documentation/User_guide.md).

 # Agent Functionality